 - As the breath-hold continues, oxygen (O2) levels in the blood drop.

 - Usually an increase in CO2 in the blood would trigger the desire to breathe and the swimmer would end the breath hold attempt.
 Due to the hyperventilation, CO2 levels are too low to trigger this, and the urge to breathe doesn’t occur as early.

 - Once unconscious, the body will react by initiating a breath.
-However, whilst submerged, the lungs will fill with water, and if immediate assistance does not occur death by drowning will can occur.
+However, whilst submerged, the lungs will fill with water.
+If immediate assistance does not occur, death by drowning can occur.